-ted fair values thousands) Estimated useful life (years)
+mated fair values (in thousands) Estimated useful life (years)

 Developed technology \$ 9,400 3.0

 Trade name 100 2.0

 Customer relationships 13,700 12.0

 Total acquisition-related intangible assets \$ 23,200

 The fair values of the acquisition-related intangibles were determined using the following methodologies: replacement cost method, the relief from royalty method, and the with/without method, a form of the income approach, for developed technology, trade name, and customer relationships, respectively.
-The acquired intangible assets have a total weighted average amortization period of 8.3 years.
+The acquired intangible assets have a total weighted-average amortization period of 8.3 years.

 We have included the financial results of the acquired business in our condensed consolidated financial statements from the date of acquisition.
-Revenues and expenses related to the acquisition for the three and six months ended June 30, 2021 were not material.
+Revenues and expenses related to the acquisition for the three and nine months ended September 30, 2021 were not material.
 Pro forma results of operations have not been presented because the effects of this acquisition were not material to our financial results.